shivivats/SpellSlinger/README.md

 OR

-Clone the whole project, open the index.html file in the "Documentation" folder.
+Clone the whole project, open the index.html file in the "docs" folder.

 # End User Guide